 Myrrh comes from Somalia, Oman, Yemen, Eritrea, Ethiopia and parts of Saudi Arabia.
 The origin of the root of the word myrrh comes from the Arabic language meaning “bitter” .
 Myrrh has been highly used in Ayurveda for its healing qualities.

 Similar to Frankincense, Ancient Egyptian used Myrrh for the embalming of mummies and it was also mentioned in the Bible as a perfume, incense, as ingredient of the Sacred anointing oil and used in the temple service.

 The metaphysical qualities of Frank and Myrrh:

-Frankincense is used to in consecration during Spiritual ceremonies.
+Frankincense is used for consecration during Spiritual ceremonies.
 It is widely used in Paganism to cleanse and consecrate tools, crystals, celebrate the new and full moon and aid with visualization.
 It’s sweet qualities are helpful during meditation, divination, inner healing and spiritual ceremonies.
-The releases scent promotes peace and positive vibes.
+The scent promotes peace and it is also believe to promote positive vibes.

 ***Choose the quantity that you would like from the drop down list****